gazbert/bxbot/README.md

 1. To re-attach to the Docker container, run `docker container ls` to get the CONTAINER ID.
    Then run: `docker container attach <CONTAINER ID>`

-You could modify the [Dockerfile](./Dockerfile) to make the bot cloud native, e.g. run in Kubernetes.
-The config could be externalised using a Docker [volume](https://docs.docker.com/engine/storage/) mount.
+You could modify the [Dockerfile](./Dockerfile) to containerise the bot and deploy to Kubernetes.
+The config can be externalised using a Docker [volume](https://docs.docker.com/engine/storage/) mount.

 ## Build Guide